What is a sigmoidoscopy?

 Your healthcare provider may have other reasons to recommend a sigmoidoscopy.
 If a

-to see the remainder of the colon.
+the rest of the colon.

 What are the risks of a sigmoidoscopy?